brimdata/zui/docs/Remote-zqd.md

 new data as soon as it's added to a remote location.
 The steps below provide guidance on how to "refresh" the Brim interface to ensure all remote data is visible.

-4. A known bug [brim/1099](https://github.com/brimsec/brim/issues/1099) will
-cause Brim to "hang" if configuration pointing to an inaccessible remote `zqd` is present when the application is restarted.

 # Background: Brim & `zqd`